MOE: Winning structural engineering with advanced BIM

 The Danish engineering company MOE has a history of participation in the design and processes behind the most remarkable and unique structures in Denmark, such as The Blue Planet aquarium.
 Since 2007, MOE has worked with Tekla software, and the company has developed its skills in working with BIM tools, and today the company possesses extensive knowledge and experience in this field.
 In 2015, they won Tekla Global BIM Awards’ Industrial project category with the Amager Resource Center.

 Waste-to-energy plant meets skiing slope

 The Amager Resource Center is a spectacular building in every way.
 The 41,000 m2 waste-to-energy plant is currently being built, and when it is finished, it will be 85 meters tall and a part of the Copenhagen skyline.
-In addition to being an incinerator for Copenhagen, serves at the same time as a recreational area for the city's residents with for example an unique year-round ski slope on its roof.
+In addition to being an incinerator for Copenhagen, serves at the same time as a recreational area for the city's residents with for example a unique year-round ski slope on its roof.

-The Amager Resource Center has been the offering MOE a number of structural challenges.
+The Amager Resource Center has been offering MOE a number of structural challenges.
 Its challenging architecture is one of the reasons why the building is tremendously complex and has posed great requirements on the engineers.

 Overcoming challenges with innovative thinking

 Already before the project, MOE had decided that they had to think innovatively.
 Ambitions surrounding how far one could get with the wholehearted use of BIM tools ran high.
 This would prove to be a huge gain in terms of minimizing errors and expenses, facilitating work processes and overcoming challenges that the geometry caused.

 As a result, MOE won the Industrial project category in Tekla Global BIM Awards in 2015 with the Amager Resource Center.